chicio/chicio.github.io/src/posts/2022-10-03-swiftui-path-svg-scale.md

 ---
-title: "Use SwiftUI Path and Shape to render you svg files: a practical example"
+title: "Use SwiftUI Path and Shape to render your svg files: a practical example"
 description: "Let's have some fun with SwiftUI by drawing an inspiration title component leveraging Path and Shape."
 date: 2022-10-03
 image: ../images/posts/swiftui-path.jpg